 Support for Youth Enrichment and Mentoring programs included funding for the Boys and Girls Clubs of Metro Atlanta, the YMCA, Cool Girls, The Boy Scouts and The Girl Scouts.

 Primerica and The Primerica Foundation Team Up With Junior Achievement in Finance Park

 Ribbon Cutting of Primerica's Store Front in JA Finance Park

-Primerica and The Primerica Foundation, alongside more than 30 other top businesses in Gwinnett County, have partnered with Junior Achievement (JA) in a project that will impact every middle school student in Gwinnett County!
+Primerica and The Primerica Foundation, alongside more than 30 other top businesses in Gwinnett County, have partnered with Junior Achievement of Georgia (JA) in a project that will impact every middle school student in Gwinnett County!